Purdue-CS193/homework-0-saiccoumar-oncampus/index.md

-#Sai Coumar's First CS193 Homework
+## Sai Coumar's First CS193 Homework
-Things I like about cs193
--The lecturers ;)
--The stuff the lecturers say
--The lecturers
-## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.